 Every year, you have the opportunity to provide osteopathic manipulative treatment for Maine Marathon participants.
 With the support of OMM faculty, you will practice osteopathic manipulative medicine (through a real-life application of your classroom experience.
 The hands-on experience allows you to fine-tune your technical skills, exercise your professionalism, and, at the same time, build rapport with the local community.

 CLUBS AND ORGANIZATIONS FUNDRAISING

-To give back to their communities and positively impact our world, many of our clubs and organizations raise money for local and national non-profits and charities.
-Some of these have included: Baton Rouge Flood, Hands Together (Student Emergency Fund), National Cervical Cancer Coalition, Camp Sunshine, Dysautonomia International, Multiple Sclerosis Foundation, Children’s Miracle Network, Covenant House, Toys for Tots, Gosnell Memorial Hospice Home, York County Homeless Shelter, the Movember Foundation, Goodwill, American Heart Association, Autism Society, Ronald McDonald House, the Food Pantry, and more.
+Many UNE COM Clubs and Organizations raise money for local and national non-profits and charities in order to give back to our community and positively impact our world.
+These have included: Baton Rouge Flood, Hands Together (Student Emergency Fund), National Cervical Cancer Coalition, Camp Sunshine, Dysautonomia International, Multiple Sclerosis Foundation, Children’s Miracle Network, Covenant House, Toys for Tots, Gosnell Memorial Hospice Home, York County Homeless Shelter, the Movember Foundation, Goodwill, American Heart Association, Autism Society, Ronald McDonald House, the Food Pantry, and more.

-The Student Government Association (SGA) sends out weekly announcements regarding upcoming volunteer opportunities.
-Individual clubs and organizations will also advertise and provide sign-ups for other volunteer possibilities.
+The Student Government Association (SGA) sends out weekly announcements regarding upcoming service opportunities.
+Individual clubs and organizations will also advertise and provide sign-ups for any upcoming events.